Why should you use a mortgage broker?

 Get the best deal for you

-Other things that can effect the maximum mortgage amount are any unsecured debts you may have such as loans, car finance, credit cards, store cards etc. Each mortgage lender will assess these things in their own way.
-Additionally, any children you may have will play it’s part.
+Other things that can affect the maximum mortgage amount are any unsecured debts you may have such as loans, car finance, credit cards, store cards etc. Each mortgage lender will assess these things in their own way.
+Additionally, any children you may have will play their part.
 Also, the type of income you have is very important.
-If you receive bonus or commission it can get really tricky if you don’t know the market well.
-This is why using a broker that is ‘whole-of-market’ can be so useful.
+If you receive a bonus or commission it can get really tricky if you don’t know the market well.
+This is why using a broker that is ‘whole-of-market can be so useful.

 I’m sure there are people out there that have got lots of time on their hands and maybe even enjoy spending hours trawling the internet trying their best to find the best mortgage deal.
 However, for the vast majority of clients we help, saving time is a big reason to use a mortgage advisor.